clubdeck/clubdeck.github.io/index.md

 # Stay in touch

-For any questions or feature requests you can contact us at <hello [at] clubdeck.app> or follow us on [twitter](https://www.twitter.com/clubdeckapp).
+For any questions or feature requests you can contact us at <hello [at] clubdeck.app>, follow us on [twitter](https://www.twitter.com/clubdeckapp) or join our [Clubdeck Club on clubhouse](https://www.joinclubhouse.com/club/clubdeck).

 # Release notes